-Please refer to last section of Item 1 ("Government Regulations").
+Please refer to the portion on "Government Regulations".

 Government Approvals/Regulations

 As part of its normal course of real estate operation, the Company secures government approvals such as the Environment Compliance Certificate, Development Permits, DAR Clearances, and Licenses to Sell, etc.